Virtual-Universe/Virtual-Universe-Early-Dev/.github/CONTRIBUTING.md

 4. When you have completed steps described in number 2 and 3 then you must do the following:

+4-A. Create a branch in your repository on github and then update your local repository with the command git pull.

+4-B. Right click on the new branch under the origin and select check out.
+It will offer to create a new local branch which you must do.

-4-A. Commit your changes in your local repository.
+4-C. Commit your proposed changes to the branch you have now created.

-4-B. Push your commits to your repository on github.
+4-D. Push your commits to your repository on github.

-4-C. Create an issue at the appropriate repository you are contributing to describing your request:
+4-E. Create an issue at the appropriate repository you are contributing to describing your request:

-4-C-1.
-For pull requests being submitted to the stable architecture open issue at https://github.com/Virtual-Universe/Virtual-Universe/issues
+4-E-1.
+For pull requests being submitted to the stable architecture open issue at https://github.com/Virtual-Universe/Virtual-Universe-Release/issues

-4-C-2.
-For pull requests being submitted to the development architecture open issue at https://github.com/Virtual-Universe/Virtual-Dev/issues
+4-E-2.
+For pull requests being submitted to the stable development architecture open issue at https://github.com/Virtual-Universe/Virtual-Universe-Stable-Dev/issues

-4-C-3.
-For pull requests being submitted to the next generation VU architecture open issue at https://github.com/Virtual-Universe/Virtual-Universe-NXG/issues
+4-E-3.
+For pull requests being submitted to the development of the next generation VU architecture open issue at https://github.com/Virtual-Universe/Virtual-Universe-Early-Dev/issues

-4-D. Create a pull request.
+4-F. Create a pull request.
 Make sure to click the "compare across forks" link.
 The forks must be as follows:

-For the stable architecture repository:
+For the stable release architecture repository:

- base fork Virtual-Universe/Virtual-Universe base master head fork <user>/Virtual-Universe compare master
+ base fork Virtual-Universe/Virtual-Universe-Release base master head fork <user>/Virtual-Universe-Release compare <branch_name>

 For the development architecture repository:

- base fork Virtual-Universe/Virtual-Dev base master head fork <user>/Virtual-Dev compare master
+ base fork Virtual-Universe/Virtual-Stable-Dev base master head fork <user>/Virtual-Stable-Dev compare <branch_name>

 For the next generation development architecture repository:

- base fork Virtual-Universe/Virtual-Universe-NXG base master head fork <user>/Virtual-Universe-NXG compare master
+ base fork Virtual-Universe/Virtual-Universe-Early-Dev base master head fork <user>/Virtual-Universe-Early-Dev compare <branch_name>

 Then click the Create Pull Request button when your commit shows up and press the green button to submit the request.
   Be sure to reference your issue number in your pull request.